EliasFerguson/MKS22X-FinalProject/README.md

 Monday, May 27:
 Elias Ferguson: I finished the previews, WITHOUT the filters applied.
 That, however, is the easy part.
 I merged with the master branch successfully and now the master fully works with a slightly updated user interface.

+Tuesday, May 28:
+Filters are now applied to all previews.
+Going to continue work with ControlP5 and figure out how to make Linux work with this project.

+Wednesday, May 29:
+Elias Ferguson: I'm trying to figure out a strange error and have made little progress.